Tharshen2124/Tharshen2124/README.md

 <h1>Hi there, I'm Tharshen A/L Surian Balan 😃</h1>

-Im currently studying for Diploma in Information Technology at Multimedia University, Malaysia.
+I'm studying for Diploma in Information Technology at Multimedia University, Malaysia.
-My current dream is to become Full Stack Developer.
+I'm currently doing Full Stack Development in my free time by going through frameworks such as laravel and tailwind before i enter into others like react.js and node.js.

 Status: Learning laravel and tailwind now